Your Student Voice

 - You show your classmates how they can reset their college password.

-- You show them how to download useful as Apps, such as Kahoot, Google Classroom
+- You show them how to download useful as Apps, such as MyDay, Kahoot or Google Classroom

 - You go to a training session outside class time once a term.